keu/docs/astro/astro-support.md

 ## Submit a support request on the Astronomer support portal

 Astronomer recommends that you submit support requests in the Cloud UI.
-If you can't access the Cloud UI, you can submit support requests on the [Astronomer support portal](https://support.astronomer.io).
+If you can't access the Cloud UI, sign in to the [Astronomer support portal](https://support.astronomer.io) and create a new support request.

 If you're new to Astronomer, you'll need to create an account on the Astronomer support portal to submit a support request.
-Astronomer recommends that you use the same email address that you use to access Astro for your account.
-If you're working with a team and want to view support tickets created by other team members, use your work email or the domain you share with other team members for your account (for example, `@astronomer.io`).
-If your team uses more than one email domain (for example, `@astronomer.io`), contact Astronomer and ask to have the additional domains added to your organization.
+Astronomer recommends that you create an account with the same email address that you use to access Astro.
+This allows you to view support tickets from other team members that have email addresses with the same domain.

-If you're an existing customer, sign in to the [Astronomer support portal](https://support.astronomer.io) and create a new support request.
+If your team uses more than one email domain, add all domains to your Organization so that team members with different email domains can view each others' support requests.
+See [Create and manage domains for your Organization](manage-domains.md).

 ## Monitor existing support requests